benhosmer/Ben-s-Drush-Make/README.txt

 The Master Branch contains a quick and easy Drupal 7 makefile that downloads drupal 7 core, along with views, and the views dependency, chaos tools, and the ever-so-handy module filter module.

+It includes the environment indicator module to identify different developement environments.

 It also adds the Omega theme, the Omega Tools module to quickly make an Omega Base Theme using drush, and  the Sky theme.